rxzx33/yt_idea_analyzer/READ_ME.md

 4. Select your repository when creating a new app
 5. Set the main file as `app.py`
 6. Click "Deploy!"
-7. When using the app, you'll still need to enter your own API keys each time

 ## Local Development